jumidev/terrabuddy/docs/core_concepts.md

 tfstate_store.hclt
 ```

-- The top level directories in the project correspond to the environments, `sbx` (sandbox), `prep` (pre-prod), and  `prod`.
+- The top level directories in the above example correspond to the environments, `sbx` (sandbox), `prep` (pre-prod), and  `prod`.
+This is a recommended folder structure, but not required.
+You are free to organize your components as you see fit.
 - .envrc.tpl contains a template for required environment variables, notably TF_MODULES_ROOT which points to the repo in to which terraform-modules-azure has been cloned
 - project.yml contains project-specific variables.
 Other .yml files within the project contain
-- tfstate_store.hclt is an hcl template that will be applied in all components
+- tfstate_store.hclt is an hcl template that will be applied in all components ([see cascading components](#cascading-components))

+You can initialize a project in an empty directory using `cloudicorn_setup`

+## Components

+Cloudicorn Components are functional groups of cloud assets.
+They are intended to be as small as possible to allow for fast iteration.
+A component is comprised of a terraform module and a set of arguments for that module defined in `component.hclt`.

-## Anatomy of a component:
+### Anatomy of a component

 Components are hclt files, e.g. hcl templates.
 [HCL](https://www.terraform.io/docs/configuration/syntax.html) is a json-like declarative language used by terraform.

+Components require at least two blocks, `source` and `inputs`

 ```
 cat component.hclt